Get

 1. They Come From Ancient Rome

-Rottweilers come from a long line of dogs that trace all the way back to the Roman Empire.
-The Romans brought mastiffs as guard, cattle, and working dogs wherever they went.
+Rottweilers come from a long line of dogs that can be traced back to the Roman Empire.
+This makes them one of the oldest surviving breeds in existence.
+The Romans brought mastiffs as guards, cattle, and working dogs wherever they went.
 By all accounts, they were strong, versatile, and reliable.

 At one point, the Romans crossed the Alps with their mastiffs and came across the region of Rottweil in modern-day Germany.
-Some of these mastiffs got left behind by the Romans in Rottweil, where they bred with native dogs.
-And thus, the progenitor of the modern Rottweiler bloodline was born.
+Some of these mastiffs were left behind by the Romans in Rottweil, where they bred with native dogs.
+Thus, the progenitor of the modern Rottweiler bloodline was born.

 rottweiler, dog, sunset